sm6hoc/astra-sites/README.md

 ## Changelog ##

 v1.2.11 - 22-Jan-2019
-* Improvement: Some times website is not reachable.
-Then showing the website is unreachable message.
+* Improvement: Display a maintenance message if the Astra Sites API is unreachable.

 v1.2.10 - 4-Jan-2019
 * Fix: Astra Sites not accessible due to incorrect query parameters.